How Do You Stop Holding Grudges (And Why You Should)

 Based on these two dimensions, there can be four types of forgiveness:

-While forgiving, there is no need to let them know you are forgiving them; you can forgive them “silently.”
-You have no responsibility for helping them release their guilt.
+There is no need to tell them you forgave them, as you can forgive them “silently.”
+You also have no responsibility to ease or release their guilt.

-Forgiving them means you will not seek any revenge or demand any compensation.
-When you forgive them, you no more expect them to make amends for their past transgression.
+It means you will not seek any revenge, demand any compensation, or expect them to make amends.

 Letting go of your grudge against a person is like forgiving a debt; you stop expecting the debtor to pay it back.